-We’re here to tell you the right criteria to pass your selection on:
+We’re here to tell you the right criteria to Choose the Best Aviation School:

 - Look out for the best flight instructors: a flight academy is only as good as its instructors.
 The most important point in picking a flight academy is to pay attention to the quality of the instructors there.

 - Determine If aircrafts are frequently maintained: the next thing you need to consider is the aircraft you’re going to work with.
 Once enrolled in the flight academy, you’ll have to rent aircraft for your lessons, so you’ll want them to be safe and trusty.

 the best flight academy is also going to explain to you all you need to know about aviation, such as the different costs of different fuels.

 After starting your training, you’re going to catch yourself making mistakes.
 This is great because it gives you the opportunity to correct them.
 However, there are some mistakes that a beginner can’t catch on their own.
 This is where your flight instructor comes in.
 You need a CFI that corrects your mistakes right away before they turn into habits.

 As we mentioned earlier, a good flight instructor is a vital part of your training as a pilot.
 Usually, you get assigned a CFI (Certified Flight Instructor) by them.
 However, here are some things you should take into account before settling on a CFI.